Foster and Laurie

 Foster and Laurie is a 1975 made-for-TV movie.
-It is the story of two NYPD officers, Gregory Philip Foster and Rocco W. Laurie, who were murdered while on patrol in the East Village, Manhattan, New York City in 1972.
+It is the story of two NYCPD officers, Gregory Philip Foster and Rocco W. Laurie, who were murdered while on patrol in the East Village, Manhattan, New York City in 1972.

 Production and cast notes

 Foster and Laurie originally aired on November 13, 1975 on CBS.
-It was based in the 1974 book of the same name by Al Silverman.
+It was based on the 1974 book of the same name by Al Silverman.

 Talia Shire, who plays the widow, Adelaide Laurie, was at the time between her roles in The Godfather and Rocky.